 Sometimes I try to animate the lessons by doing small language games in which you have to guess a word or in which students have to give advice.
 Or ask them to talk about something related to their country: cultural, social, linguistic, and gastronomic differences compared to Italy; national holidays and specific social aspects.

 In general, I try to alternate conversation and grammar and make students use the tenses we are studying.
-The basic idea is to make all our diverse students know each other although belonging to different countries and cultures.
+The basic idea is to make all our diverse students know each other, although belonging to different countries and cultures.
 And they enjoy it, while they share the passion for the Italian language and the desire to learn it.

 Contact Parola To Know More on Our Online Teaching Methods

 For more information on Parola’s online Italian courses and our remote teaching methodology, call us on +39 055 242182 or write to firstname.lastname@example.org.